nathhenry3/Personal_website/README.md

 README

-Personal website for academic stuff, blogging, etc. Will see how it evolves.
+Personal website for academic branding and simulation hub.
+Will see how it evolves.

         Note: Change tags for Papers, Talks, and Projects by editing the YAML Step 15: Change what appears in header menu *by editing config/_default/menus.toml*